 Fighting an Addiction Is Feeding that Addiction

-- Garbage Rules will prod you to face your self-defeating thinking that’s keeping you addicted.
+- Garbage Rules will prod you to face the self-defeating thinking that’s keeping you addicted.

 - Ego will help you to understand and overcome the underlying problem in your addiction.